atscott/web-codegen-scorer/docs/environment-reference.md

 Command used to start a local dev server as a part of the evaluation.
 Defaults to `<package manager> run start --port 0`.

+### `testCommand`

+Command used to run tests against the generated code.
+If this property is not provided, tests will not be run.
+The command should exit with code 0 on success and a non-zero exit code on failure.
+The output from the command (both `stdout` and `stderr`) is captured and used for repair attempts if the tests fail.
+The test command will time out after 2 minutes.